ruziniuuuuu/ME5413_Planning_Project_Group20/report_typ/main.typ

 == Results and Discussion

 @tab:tsp_comparison compares the execution time and total distance obtained by each TSP algorithm.
-The Brute Force algorithm finds the optimal solution but has the highest execution time due to its exponential time complexity.
-The Dynamic Programming algorithm also finds the optimal solution with a lower execution time compared to Brute Force.
-The Genetic Algorithm provides a near-optimal solution (in this case still optimal) with the lowest execution time among the three algorithms.
+The results show that all three algorithms found the optimal path with a total distance of 628.17m.
+However, there are notable differences in their execution times.

+The Dynamic Programming (DP) algorithm was the fastest, with an execution time of $1.11 times 10^(-4)$ clock cycles.
+This efficiency can be attributed to the relatively small number of nodes in the TSP problem, which allows the DP algorithm to solve it effectively.

+The Brute Force (BF) algorithm had the second-fastest execution time of $9.77 times 10^(-4)$ clock cycles.
+Although it guarantees finding the optimal solution by exhaustively exploring all possible paths, its execution time is slightly longer than the DP algorithm due to its exponential time complexity.

+The Genetic Algorithm (GA) had the longest execution time of $6.77 times 10^(-2)$ clock cycles.
+This is because the GA requires more time to converge towards the optimal solution through an iterative process of selection, crossover, and mutation.
+Despite its longer execution time, the GA still managed to find the optimal path in this specific TSP problem.

+These results demonstrate the trade-offs between execution time and solution quality among the three algorithms.
+While the DP algorithm excels in solving small-scale TSP problems efficiently, the BF algorithm provides a reliable approach for finding the optimal solution, albeit with a slightly longer execution time.
+The GA, on the other hand, offers a balance between exploration and exploitation, making it suitable for larger and more complex TSP instances where finding the exact optimal solution may be computationally expensive.

 #figure(
   caption: [Comparison of TSP Algorithms],